TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Background and Motivation

 One advantage of fibertrees is that they naturally handle both dense and sparse tensors (i.e., tensors where a number of points are zero).
 A dense tensor's fibertree has every coordinate present in the entire shape (i.e., a complete tree).
 On the other hand, a sparse tensor's fibertree can omit all elements with empty payloads (either zero values or empty fibers).
 The semantics of operations on fibers and fibertrees remain the same in both cases.
 Note that fibertrees are just an abstraction we use to describe operations on tensors.
 To model a specific design, all fibertrees are lowered to concrete representations, like CSR or COO (see Section~\ref{sec:model:specs:format}).
+In this work, we use fibertrees both to categorize the space of design choices (Section~\ref{sec:insights}) and as an IR during performance modeling (Section~\ref{sec:model}).

-This abstraction also supports a number of transformations that change the fibertree corresponding to a tensor, but do not modify the underlying tensor: \begin{compactitem} \item A \emph{rank flattening}, demonstrated in the first transformation in Figure~\ref{fig:insights:partitioning}, combines two ranks together into a single rank.
+The fibertree abstraction also supports a number of transformations that change the fibertree corresponding to a tensor: \begin{itemize} \item A \emph{rank flattening}, demonstrated in the first transformation in Figure~\ref{fig:insights:partitioning}, combines two ranks together into a single rank.
 After flattening, the coordinates are tuples of the coordinates in the original fibers that reference a payload from the original lower rank. \item A \emph{rank partitioning}, demonstrated in the second transformation in Figure~\ref{fig:insights:partitioning}, separates a rank into two ranks.
-The coordinates of the new upper rank denote the first valid coordinate in the fiber below. \item A \emph{rank swizzle} changes the fibertree's rank order (i.e., reorders the levels of the fibertree). \end{compactitem} As we will see in Section~\ref{sec:insights}, many of the ways that hardware accelerators modify their tensors to improve efficiency can be viewed as one or more of these transformations.
+The coordinates of the new upper rank denote the first legal coordinate in the fiber below. \item A \emph{rank swizzle} changes the fibertree's rank order (i.e., reorders the levels of the fibertree). \end{itemize}

+An important insight in our work is that many sparse accelerator behaviors can be viewed as one or more of these transformations (Section~\ref{sec:insights}).